BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and comfortable walking shoes – you'll be doing a lot of exploring on cobblestone streets and ancient ruins!
-A wide-brimmed hat and high SPF sunscreen are non-negotiable, as the Mediterranean sun is intense, even in shoulder seasons.
+Pack light, breathable clothing and comfortable walking shoes.
+You'll be doing a lot of exploring on foot, often on uneven cobblestone streets, and the Mediterranean sun can be intense.
+A wide-brimmed hat and reef-safe sunscreen are also essential for protecting yourself.

 safety

-Be aware of your surroundings in crowded tourist spots like the Acropolis or Plaka to avoid pickpockets.
-Keep your valuables secure and out of sight, and trust your instincts; if a situation feels off, it's best to move away.
+Be aware of your surroundings, especially in crowded tourist spots like the Acropolis or Plaka in Athens, as pickpocketing can occur.
+Keep your valuables secure and out of sight, and trust your instincts if a situation feels off.
+Generally, Greece is a very safe country, but common sense prevails.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.